 My French Canadian Doctor

 Before I moved from Washington State, I had a Canadian doctor who studied in France.
 Walking into his clinic was like walking onto a set from an X-Files episode: everything was weirdly out of date and just not right.
 His equipment was vintage 1970s or looked like it had been cobbled together with scavenged pieces from machines that had quit working.
 But I loved that man.
-He’s one of the only people I’ve known who would look you in the eye and tell you the truth.
+He’s one of the few people I’ve known who would look you in the eye and tell you the truth.
 I’m lucky to have another doctor like him now.

 A Fatherly Chat

 When I turned fifty, he asked me the sit down for a fatherly chat.

 “You’re fifty now,” he said, “let’s talk about the fork in the road.”
 I was used to his peculiarities but wasn’t sure where he was going.
 “You’re healthy now, and you have the choice to stay that way.
 But some of your numbers are starting to elevate.
 It’s normal but something we will want to address in time.”

 “We can do this one of two ways.
 For most people, I just start prescribing drugs.
 I don’t like it, but it’s the American Way.
 You start now with one or two pills twice a day and by the time you are seventy you’re taking fifteen.”